longcheng11/HybridM/README.md

 2, With the jar file, the implementation contains two jobs as below:

 2.1 The first is to discovery a DFG from logs.
-An sample of the job submission command is shown as below.
+A sample of the job submission command is shown as below.
 Namely, besides the first four system parameters, there are 6 other parameters in our codes.
 There, "spark://taurusi5033:7077" is the sparkcontext, "hdfs://taurusitaurusi5033:54310/input/" is the file input path over HDFS, "64" is the number of executor cores, "application.tr" is the input event log, which is located in the HDFS at the path "hdfs://taurusi5033:54310/input/".

 > spark-submit \ <br/>
   --class DFG \ <br/>